Rollover and lockout

 This definition is found in the 1973 Solid State Keyboards brochure.

-US patent 4420744A filed in February 1981 covers achieving N-key rollover with a membrane keyboard.
-Their idea of N-key rollover is somewhat deceptive, however.
-They do not offer N-key rollover; rather they appear to be describing 2-key rollover with blocking, where the controller will output every key pressed except for any set of keys that are involved in a ghost (or “phantom”) situation.
+US patent 4420744A filed in February 1981 covers achieving N-key rollover with a membrane keyboard, in particular their FTM keyboards.
+Their idea of N-key rollover is misleading, however.
+They do not offer true N-key rollover; rather, they describe a means to allow any number of simultaneous keypresses excluding phantom conditions: the controller will output every key pressed except for any set of keys that are involved in a ghost (or “phantom”) situation.
 The scan rate should be sufficient for all keys to be registered so long as they are pressed and released in sequence (as with fast typing) where the previously-blocked keys will get detected as the ghost situation clears.
-However, being able to hold any combination of keys at once is still impossible.
+However, this is not the same as proper N-key rollover where any rollover sequence is valid including those that would trigger phantom keys on a lesser keyboard.

-Commonly offered by keyboard encoder ICs in the 1980s, N-key lockout is a software implementation of the hardware constraints of certain encoding types such as photoelectric, where only a single key is read at once.
+Commonly offered by single-chip encoders in the 1970s, N-key lockout is a software implementation of the hardware constraints of certain encoding types such as photoelectric, where only a single key is read at once.
 Matrix scanning stops as soon as an active key is detected, and resumes once the key is released.
 If a second key is pressed before the first key has fully released, it will be reported in turn if it remains detected once the first key has become inactive.

 N-key rollover means that the keyboard will continue scanning the matrix once a key has been detected.
 The literature for encoder ICs indicates that, upon key detection, the detected key undergoes a debounce cycle, and matrix scanning is suspended until the debounce cycle completes.
 Once debounce completes, the encoder will flag that key as active in RAM, report its output code, and resume scanning the matrix for any other keys pressed.
 On subsequent passes, any active keys already flagged in RAM as active will be skipped.